MOVIE REVIEW: The Equalizer

 "THE EQUALIZER"-- 4 STARS

 Because of his virility and ageless looks, we don't immediately think of Denzel Washington as a member of the Clint Eastwood "Old Man Tough Guy Club" at the movies.
 When Eastwood was 59-going-on-60 in 1989 and 1990, he was starring in "Pink Cadillac" and "The Rookie" and was two years away from his opus "Unforgiven."
 He looked every bit his age and Denzel doesn't.
 The man could pass for his thirties still.
-Truth be told, Denzel Washington is only three years younger than Liam Neeson, the reigning box office title holder of current "Old Man Tough Guy Club."
+Truth be told, Denzel Washington is only two years younger than Liam Neeson, the reigning box office title holder of current "Old Man Tough Guy Club."

 Well, before Denzel hits 60, Liam is going to have to give up that crown because Denzel Washington is on a roll.
 Step aside, Irishman, and go walk among the tombstones.
 Washington's recent releases of "The Book of Eli," "Unstoppable," "Safe House," "Flight," and "2 Guns" have been some of the best financial earners of his career.
 He hasn't had a film open under $20 million since 2003.
 His age may have increased, but audiences still count on and flock to Denzel being the razor edge of intensity and initiative he's always been.
 His latest film is no different and it reunites Denzel with his "Training Day" director Antoine Fuqua.